Mid Valley Southkey

 Mid Valley Southkey is a shopping mall in Johor Bahru, Johor, Malaysia.
-Opened on 23 April 2019, it is the largest mall in the southern part of West Malaysia (between Melaka, Johor and Singapore).
+Opened on 23 April 2019, it is Malaysia's largest shopping mall outside Greater Kuala Lumpur, as well as the largest in Johor.

 Closely modelled after Mid Valley Megamall, Mid Valley Southkey also includes Mid Valley Exhibition Centre Johor Bahru (MVEC JB), two office towers and a hotel tower managed by St. Giles Hotels.

 History

 The mall is managed by IGB Berhad, same as Mid Valley Megamall and The Gardens Mall located in Kuala Lumpur.

 It is located within the Southkey development, which is developed by Southkey City Sdn Bhd.

 In 2025, IGB Berhad and Southkey City announced a new mixed-development directly beside Mid Valley Southkey.
 Comprising new retail mall, commercial and hospitality components, together with Mid Valley Southkey, it is set to rival the scale of the Mid Valley City in Kuala Lumpur.
+Construction began on 1 March 2026, and is scheduled to be completed on 30 June 2028.

 Retail outlets

 There are more than 300 tenants in Mid Valley Southkey, with the anchor tenants being SOGO, AURUM Theatre, Swiss Watch Gallery, GSC Cinemas, Harvey Norman, Nitori, MANGO, Village Grocer and LEGO.
+The mall is home to the biggest Tesla experience centre in Malaysia, spanning 3,300 ft.

-It also houses many luxury brands, including Coach, Armani, Michael Kors, Dior, Chanel, Rolex, Tudor, Yves Saint Laurent, Jo Malone London, among others.
+It also houses many luxury brands, including Coach, Armani, Michael Kors, Dior, Chanel, Rolex, Guerlain, Tudor, Yves Saint Laurent, Jo Malone London, Aesop, among others.

 Transportation

 The mall is directly accessible via the Johor Bahru Eastern Dispersal Link Expressway, which connects to the North–South Expressway, Johor Bahru East Coast Parkway and Johor–Singapore Causeway via the Sultan Iskandar CIQ.
 The mall is also reachable via Jalan Bakar Batu, which connects to Tebrau Expressway and the rest of Johor Bahru.

-Currently, 4 public bus routes operate from JB Sentral to Mid Valley Southkey, including T21, 123, P102 and P103.
+Currently, 3 public bus routes operate from JB Sentral, Larkin Sentral and PPR Sri Stulang to Mid Valley Southkey, routes J15, P102 and P103.